Gosnells railway station

-Gosnells station is a railway station on the South Western Railway 21 kilometres from Perth Station in the suburb of Gosnells.
+Gosnells railway station is located on the South Western Railway 21 kilometres from Perth Station in the suburb of Gosnells.
 It is served by Armadale Line services which are part of the Transperth network.

 History

 The original Gosnells station opened in 1905.
 On 17 April 2005 a new station opened 300 metres further north as part of a improvement program to rejuvenate the town centre and create a new retail main street running in an east-west direction across the train line.
 The station was built under the Gallop government's Building Better Train Stations program.

+The station closed on 20 November 2023 as part of an 18 month shutdown to facilitate works on the Victoria Park-Canning Level Crossing Removal and Byford Rail Extension projects as part of Metronet.
+The station reopened on 12 October 2025 with the Byford extension.

 Services

 Gosnells station is served by Transperth Armadale Line services.

 The station saw 461,553 passengers in the 2013-14 financial year.